xietianyiwa/flash_talks/index.markdown

 My research area is the model theory of valued fields.
 I am currently thinking about <a href="https://arxiv.org/abs/2305.12145" target="_blank">the AKE principle for mixed characteristic, finitely ramified Henselian fields</a>.

-I find giving talks to be a very effective way of studying and you can find a lot of my notes here!
+I find giving talks to be a very effective way of studying and you can find some of my notes here!

 Huge thanks for Giraffe Academy for their <a href="https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB" target="_blank"> excellent Youtube tutorial</a> in building this site.